Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: Implications for PBH Dark Matter Scenarios

-Finally, if future observations were to establish a PBH dark matter component with a well-measured mass function, it may be possible to distinguish Rastall gravity from GR through the inferred relation between the primordial power spectrum amplitude and the observed abundance.
-In this sense, PBHs offer a complementary avenue to large-scale structure and CMB tests for probing small departures from standard gravitational dynamics.
+If a PBH dark matter component with a measured mass function were to be established, it would also become possible to infer the relationship between the primordial amplitude and the observed abundance, which in Rastall gravity carries a distinctive $\lambda$-dependent form.
+PBHs therefore complement CMB and large-scale structure as probes of small departures from GR.